Yeah, folks, if you're on hold on the phones out there, once again, I beg you to stay.

 We've talked about tanning tax.

-100 full-time new employees cost 35 million for new health care coverage information reporting, whatever the hell that is.
+100 full-time new employees cost $35 million for new health care coverage information reporting, whatever the hell that is.

-150 new agents to help us understand the unconstitutional affordable care act.
+150 new agents to help us understand the unconstitutional Affordable Care Act.

-The 800 line where you call to have your questions answered.
+And $15 million for changes to the call center, the 800 line where you call to have your questions answered.

 And it's the IRS budget request to implement the Affordable Care Act for just this year alone.

-Your phone calls are coming next.
+More phone calls are coming next.

 Don't go away.